diogoveirospro/lei-24-s2-1dg-g072/docs/sprintA/us001/01.requirements-engineering/Readme.md

 ### 1.7 Other Relevant Remarks

-* The data acquired in this US (competences), will be saved in an array so then it can be used later in
+* The data acquired in this US (competences), will be saved in an array so then it can be used later in  other US.